RA341/DumbKey/README.md

 - On login and signup ui freezes because of pwhash memlimit and opslimit

 ## Features
-~~- add authentication~~
-- add syncing user data with firestore
+- [ ] lazy load isar results
+- [ ] encrypted index and searching
+- [ ] fix caching issues in database handler
-- break up database handler into smaller parts
+- [ ] break up database handler into smaller parts
-- look into putting offline syncing into a isolate
+- [ ] look into putting offline syncing into a isolate
+- [x] add syncing user data with firestore
+- [x]  add authentication

 ## Quality of life
 - centralize the CRUD operation for the ui